acerbilab/pyvbmc/README.md

 ### Testing

-The testing is done using pytest with unit tests for each class in the respective folder.
+The testing is done using `pytest` with unit tests for each class in the respective folder.
-Most methods are also tested against test cases produced with the original [MATLAB](https://github.com/lacerbi/vbmc) implementation.

-They can be run with (occasionally look at the coverage):
+Tests can be run with:

 ```
 pytest
-pytest --cov=. --cov-report html:cov_html
+pytest --reruns 5 --cov=. --cov-report html:cov_html
 ```

+The latter command creates an hmtl folder with a full report on coverage -- double-check it from time to time.

+A few comments about testing:

-Please try to keep the total runtime of the tests as low as sensible.
+- Please try to keep the total runtime of the tests as low as sensible.
+- A nice way of proceeding is `test first': write a test first, make it fail, write the code until the test is passed.
+- Many methods are tested against test cases produced with the original [MATLAB](https://github.com/lacerbi/vbmc) implementation.
+- The pytest-mock library is very useful for testing.
+It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
+(Perhaps we should switch to `unittest.mock` in the future, which is part of the Python standard library.)